 I hope some sort of action is done.
 Until then, I have canceled my membership and won't be shopping at Sam's Club in the future.

-Review about: Sams Club Membership.
+Product or Service Mentioned: Sams Club Membership.